When you have inaccurate items on your credit report, it’s important to dispute them, especially if they’re negative items that lower your score.

 If you do choose to ask for such a statement, you can also ask the credit bureaus to send the denial statement to everyone who recently received a copy of your report.

 To pursue the matter further, it’s your right to request information on the method the credit bureau used to obtain their verification, as well as the details of said verification.

-More about this procedure can be found in section 611 of the Fair Credit Reporting Act (FCRA).
-But if the matter is unresolved, you can open a new dispute.
+More about this procedure can be found in section 611 of the FCRA which states:

 (A) In general.
 If, after any reinvestigation under paragraph (1) of any information disputed by a consumer, an item of the information is found to be inaccurate or incomplete or cannot be verified, the consumer reporting agency shall–